 Most lines operate from before 5am to midnight or later on weekdays, with service until 2am on weekends.
 Trains run as often as every five minutes during peak times, though you could be stuck waiting for 20 minutes during late nights.
 Use Metro’s Nextrip service to take out some of the arrival time guesswork.

-Metro’s original subway line starts at Union Station and stops near Downtown landmarks like Grand Park, the Music Center and Grand Central Market.
-It continues toward Hollywood, where it makes stop by the Pantages Theater, the Walk of Fame and Hollywood & Highland (where you can catch a shuttle to the Hollywood Bowl), before stopping across the street from Universal Studios and in North Hollywood by the NoHo Arts District.
+Metro’s original subway line starts at Union Station, with additional stops near Downtown landmarks like Grand Park, the Music Center and Grand Central Market.
+It continues toward Hollywood, where it makes a stop by the Pantages Theater, the Walk of Fame and Hollywood & Highland (where you can catch a shuttle to the Hollywood Bowl), before stopping across the street from Universal Studios and in North Hollywood by the NoHo Arts District.

 This stub of a subway line shares the Red Line track until Wilshire/Vermont, where it forks and ends with two stops in Koreatown.
-Within the next decade or two, service will expand west to reach LACMA and UCLA.
+Within the next decade, service will expand west to reach LACMA and UCLA.

 These (mostly) above ground lines sometimes have dedicated rights-of-way or signal priority but often share the road with cars.
 They’re not as fast as underground subway lines, especially as they travel through residential neighborhoods.
 That said, they’re still an efficient, sometimes scenic car-free option.